huntertran/blog/source/_posts/20230625-XAML-for-beginner-Part-2.md

 `ViewModel` is a special class that was use as a converter.
 It converts the data in model into something that can be displayed on screen.
 On the `ViewModel` class, you would need to handle the update mechanism of the data you have in `Model` to `View`.

-In other to do this, the `ViewModel` would need to implement the interface `INotifyPropertyChanged`
+In other to do this, the `Model` would need to implement the interface `INotifyPropertyChanged`, or `INotifyCollectionChanged`.

+`INotifyPropertyChanged` is for update the property of the model. `INotifyCollectionChanged` is for update the list if you add/remove/re-arrange the item in the list. `ObservableCollection` already implemented the `INotifyCollectionChanged` for you.

 Using the same Spotify example, the `ViewModel` would be something like this